squareben1/my_algorithms/README.md

 # Experiments with Algorithms

-Translating the algorithm examples in Aditya Bhargava's *Grokking Algorithms* from Python into Ruby to ensure I fully understand them (and familiarise myself with Python).
+Trying out the algorithm examples in Aditya Bhargava's *Grokking Algorithms*.
+Translating them from Python into Ruby (and back again) to ensure I fully understand them.

 [Chapter 1](#notes-on-chapter-1) | [Chapter 2](#notes-on-chapter-2) |